CiscoIOx/modbus_collector_python/README.md

 EXPOSE 9000
 CMD [“python”, “/usr/bin/main.py”]
 ```
-More details regarding opkg and cisco hosted docker image can be found [here]
+We have used cisco hosted docker image for base rootfs.
+More details regarding opkg and cisco hosted docker image can be found [here.]
 (https://developer.cisco.com/media/iox-dev-guide-11-28-16/docker/docker-hub/#opkg-package-repository)

 Now build docker image from this dockerfile and tag it with name modbus_app:1.0.